-Details of associate (Regulation 9)
+Details of associate (Regulation 11)

 It should be sufficient that the associate's address be that of a contact address at which they are able to be reached, such as a business address.
 For privacy reasons, a recorded person should not be required to give their home address.
-We appreciate that there may be some merit in also requiring an email address or contact telephone number to be provided.
+We previously noted that there may be some merit in requiring an email address to be provided and note that Registers of Scotland will consider the benefits of an optional request for this information.
+We also welcome the introduction of provisions in the Regulations, particularly Regulation 7, for a unique reference number to be allocated to each associate.
+Practical arrangements for this will need to be considered, for example, arrangements for where associates do not know their unique reference number or a recorded person is not aware that an associate has a number.